- Statice | Key Growing Information

 Statice - Key Growing Information

-SOWING: Transplant (recommended) - Sow into 50-cell flats, or preferred seedling container, 5-6 weeks before planting outside.
+SOWING: Transplant (recommended) - Sow into 50-cell flats or preferred seedling container 5-6 weeks before planting outside.
 Light aids germination; cover just enough to hold seeds in place.
 Harden off plants and transplant out after danger of frost.
 Note: Providing temperatures of 60°F (16°C) for 1-2 weeks after the seedlings emerge encourages rooting.
-Not recommended.
+Direct Seeding is not recommended.

 LIGHT PREFERENCE: Sun.